godzilla-reject/fobb/100 Utilities/110 Reference Notes/112 Pads/Notepad.md

 - Company
 	- A Company Building generates *X* trait at the cost of *Y* trait.
+	- Building Projects generate *Y* traits at the cost of *X* traits.
 		- X Traits:
-			- Manpower
-			-
+			- Means: The people power, land and infrastructure the Company possesses.
+			- Wealth: The amount of money the Company has access to.
 			- Influence: This how much the Company knows, as well as how fast it learns.
 When world events occur, highly Influential Companies learn of it first.
-			- Wealth: The amount of money the Company has access to.
+			-
 		- Y Traits:
+			-
 			-